 Motherhood is complex.
 From the early days, when we think they will never sleep, then they do and we worry they have slept too long.
-The toddler days: our exhaustion due to their emphatic defiance, against the pure happiness we feel while we watch them sleep.
-The first weeks of the school year with its bumpy transitions and our wish they would just get with the program, right next to our desire for the years to stop growing so fast.
+The toddler days; our exhaustion due to their emphatic defiance, against the pure happiness we feel while we watch them sleep.
+The bumpiness of the transition back to school each fall, wishing our kids would just get with the program; right next to our desire for them to stop growing so fast.

 Is it any wonder that Mother’s Day is filled with a complex set of emotions?
 I want the day off!
 I want to be alone and do nothing!
 I cry with joy at the love my family shows for me!

 I am not sure it will get less confusing over the years.
 I think about future Mother’s Days when my children may be out in the world, not with me to celebrate in person.
 Oh, I will yearn for these years when they needed me to do so much for them!
 I’ll wonder if I am still a mom.
 Yep, motherhood is infinitely complex, thanks to our ever-changing roles and the passing of time.

 I have the perfect solution for the Mother’s Day conundrum: We need not one, but TWO days of celebrating mothers.

 The first one falls on the second Sunday in May.
 On this day, we celebrate with our families.
 We let our children and partners shower us with love in the way they want to, and we celebrate our own mothers.
 This is a relational holiday.
 We do not become mothers on our own, so we are celebrating the relationships that were created with our own birth and the birth of our children.